Jscherbe/frontend/README.dev.md

 In short, the SCSS defines what components and their different states *look like*, while the JavaScript is responsible for activating components and changing their states based on user interaction.
 This creates a flexible and efficient system.

+## SCSS Development Conventions

+When developing new SCSS components or maintaining existing ones, adhere to the following architectural patterns:

+1.  **Configuration Property Naming:**
+    *   Modifier-specific properties must begin with the modifier name.
+    *   *Correct:* `clickable-background-color-hover`
+    *   *Incorrect:* `background-color-clickable-hover`
+    *   Responsive state variables should describe the *behavior*, not a hardcoded viewport/breakpoint name if possible.
+Example a component that stacks when on smaller screens might refer to that breakpoint as `stacked-breakpoint`

+TODO: This section should be added to... (sassdoc type naming, etc).
+Formatting...

 ## Benchmark Notes